If you are experiencing symptoms of heart failure, there’s a good

 offering the most advanced diagnostic services for heart and vascular disease.

-All of our interventional cardiologists are experienced in this approach and use
+All of our vascular surgeons and interventional cardiologists are experienced in this approach and use

 it whenever possible.